trawick/ct-httpd/src/2.4.x/README.md

 The patch has been tested with r1588854 but probably works with the 2.4.9 release tarballs as well.

-Build httpd as you normally would, ensuring that you have OpenSSL 1.0.2-beta1 or later.
+Build httpd as you normally would, ensuring that you have OpenSSL 1.0.2-beta1 or later so that mod\_ssl\_ct (which requires OpenSSL 1.0.2) and httpd and the rest of the modules are using the same level of OpenSSL.

 For example:
 ```